Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 generate a "variable argument list" method.
 This is a method whose

-last parameter is either an array or a <list>
+last parameter is either an array or a <list>, and whose

 Top-leval macros (defined using either define-syntax